Quartz vs Quartzite Countertops: Best for Modern Kitchens

 What Is a Quartz Countertop?

 Quartz is manufactured through a controlled process, which gives it a refined and predictable appearance.
 Unlike natural stone, where every slab varies, engineered quartz maintains consistency from one piece to the next.
-This makes it ideal for homeowners who want a kitchen to look cohesive, balanced, and visually uninterrupted, especially over large surfaces such as long islands, wraparound counters, or waterfall edges.
+This makes it ideal for homeowners who want a kitchen to look cohesive and visually uninterrupted, especially over large surfaces such as long islands, wraparound counters, or waterfall edges.

 Design Appeal of Quartz